-Communication Technologies (ComTech), working in conjunction with Security and Compliance (S&C), has developed a plan which allows campus local IT support staff to easily and quickly move traditional building networks to a protected network infrastructure — NCSU-PN.
+Communication Technologies (ComTech), working in conjunction with Security and Compliance (S&C), has developed a plan that allows campus local IT support staff to easily and quickly move traditional building networks to a protected network infrastructure — NCSU-PN.

-Adopting this policy and supporting the move to protected networks would be a large step toward mitigating attacks on campus.
+- Adopting this policy and supporting the move to protected networks would be a large step toward mitigating attacks on campus.

-- If a system is moved to the protected network and any required access is restricted, we will work with the customer to move that particular equipment to a network which will allow the needed connectivity.
+- If a system is moved to NCSU-PN and any required access is restricted, we will work with the customer to move that affected equipment to a network that will allow the needed connectivity.

-Benefits of the NCSU-PN include:
+Benefits of NCSU-PN

 - Desktop PCs